-The recent re-opening of the museum of the Parisian symbolist painter, Gustave Moreau, in the Nouvelle-Athènes district gives us the opportunity to talk about artists’ studios in Paris..
+The recent re-opening of the museum of the Parisian symbolist painter, Gustave Moreau, in the Nouvelle-Athènes district has inspired us to talk about artists’ studios in Paris..

-The renovation of the ground floor has respected the painter’s request that his house and studio be preserved by the State.
+The renovation of the ground floor of the Moreau museum has respected the painter’s request that his house and studio be preserved by the State.

-Do go and visit this place which is steeped in history (it was here that, at the end of the 19th Century, Moreau used to host the great intellectuals and artists of his time, such as Degas, Wilde and Debussy…)
+Go and visit this place steeped in history (it was here that, at the end of the 19th Century, Moreau used to host the great intellectuals and artists of his time, such as Degas, Wilde and Debussy…)

 Other artists’ studios in Paris